3 amazing landscapes forged by ice

 We’ve already talked about Alberta’s fossils, which date from an era when the province was covered by a warm, shallow sea, but the region has experienced much icier conditions since then.
 Around 75,000 to 11,000 years ago, the Wisconsin Glaciation entirely covered the entire area in sheets of ice believed to be around 2.4 miles (3.8km) thick.

-As it receded, the last glaciation left behind a landscape shaped by ice.
+As it receded, the last glaciation left behind one of the most amazing landscapes shaped by ice.
 And because the Rocky Mountains are so high, the ice is still making its presence felt.
 You don’t even need to leave your car to see glaciation in action!
 Just look for the terminal moraine at the Athabasca Glacier on the Iceway Parkway.
 The incredible turquoise colour of lakes such as Lake Louise is also thanks to the glaciers.
 Glacial flour – rocks ground into a fine powder by the slow grinding motion of glaciers over land – is suspended in the water.

 Closer to the province’s border with Saskatchewan, the Mud Buttes rise unexpectedly from the prairies.
 They’re the result of the pushing, bulldozing effect of advancing glaciers, and one of the best sites of exposed glacially deformed bedrock in North America.
 They’re spectacular.
 Black, red, grey, and maroon folds and faults of soft rock beneath the expansive sky of this wide-open part of the world.